single-spa/single-spa/docs/parcels.md

 # Parcels

-A single-spa parcel is a bundle of functionality (like an application or component) meant to be controlled imperatively by an application, Parcels use similar methodology as Applications, and can be considered an advanced single spa feature so we recommend [starting with Applications.](/docs/applications.md)
+A single-spa parcel is a bundle of functionality (like an application or component) meant to be controlled imperatively by an application, parcels use similar methodology as applications, and can be considered an advanced single spa feature so we recommend [starting with applications.](/docs/applications.md)
 A parcel can be as large as an application or as small as an component and written in any language as long as it exports the correct lifecycle events.
 In a single-spa world, your SPA contains many registered applications and potentially many parcels.
-Usually you'll want to mount a parcel within the context of an application, this will automatically unmount the parcel when the application is unmounted.
+Typically we recommend you mount a parcel within the context of an application because the parcel will be unmounted with the application.

 ## Parcel Lifecycles
-To read more about lifecycles and how single-spa handles the concept start with [applications](/docs/applications.md#registered-application-lifecycle)
+Start with [applications](/docs/applications.md#registered-application-lifecycle) to learn more about the functionality of single-spa's lifecycle methods.

 ### Bootstrap
 This lifecycle function will be called once, right before the parcel is